YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/custom-dialogue-views.md

 {% endhint %}

 `UserRequestedViewAdvancement` can be called by any part of your code.
 Additionally, you may wish to use [`DialogueAdvanceInput`](../../../api/csharp/yarn.unity.dialogueadvanceinput.md), which is a class that listens for user input, and when it receives it, calls `UserRequestedViewAdvancement` on a view you specify.

+## Seeing it in Action

+To demonstrate how a custom Dialogue View is put together, we've created [an example Dialogue View](https://github.com/YarnSpinnerTool/ExampleProjects/blob/main/UtilityScripts/SimpleSpeechBubbleLineView.cs), which demonstrates the above features and is heavily commented.
+For more information, see the code on [GitHub](https://github.com/YarnSpinnerTool/ExampleProjects/blob/main/UtilityScripts/SimpleSpeechBubbleLineView.cs).